Skip to main content Skip to navigation

 Background

-As an undergraduate, I studied Maths and Physics at the University of Warwick, graduating in 2019 with 1st class honours (BSc MMathPhys).
-My final year project supervisor was Dr Nicholas d'AmbrumenilLink opens in a new window; we looked at some aspects of the physics of the frustrated antiferromagnetic system of Gadolinium Gallium Garnet.
+As an undergraduate, I studied Mathematics and Physics (BSc MMathPhys) at the University of Warwick, graduating in 2019 with 1st class honours.
+My final year project supervisor was Dr Nicholas d'AmbrumenilLink opens in a new window.
+We looked at some aspects of the physics of Gadolinium Gallium GarnetLink opens in a new window, which is an intriguing, geometrically frustrated magnetic system.

 Research Interests

 I am now in the fourth and final year of the HetSys programme, working under the supervision of Prof. Julie StauntonLink opens in a new window.
-We study the physics of multicomponent alloys, using ab initio calculations and atomistic modelling to predict the nature of atomic arrangements in these systems.
-We then go on to study the the effect of these arrangements on materials properties, with a particular focus on magnetism.
+We study the physics of multicomponent alloys, using electronic structure calculations and atomistic modelling to predict the nature of atomic arrangements in these systems.
+We then go on to study the effect of these atomic arrangements on materials properties, with a particular focus on magnetic properties.

 Initially we looked at the binary alloy Fe1-x Gax , commonly referred to as 'Galfenol'.
 This is a highly magnetostrictive material and has applications in the design of sensors and actuators.
 I studied the nature of atomic ordering in the material which, in collaboration with Dr George MarchantLink opens in a new window, we used to explain the Ga-concentration dependence of the material's magnetoelastic constant.

-We then moved on to looking at the nature of atomic short range order in multi-component alloys, with a particular focus on the so-called High-Entropy Alloys (HEAs).
-We use a combination of KKR-CPA calculations, a linear response theory, and atomistic simulations.
+We then moved on to looking at the nature of atomic short range order in multi-component alloys, with a particular focus on the so-called 'high-entropy alloys' (HEAs).
+We use a combination of density functional theory (DFT) calculations, a linear response theory, and atomistic simulations to model the phase stability of these materials.
 In a recent paper we were able to demonstrate the effectiveness of our approach by studying the prototypical equiatomic HEA, CrMnFeCoNi and its derivatives, collectively referred to as the Cantor-Wu alloys.
-Our predictions for short-range order in these systems were in excellent agreement with existing experimental and theoretical literature for very low computational cost.
-Following on from this successful work, we then looked at another family of HEAs, based on the refractory metals: V, Nb, Mo, Ta, W. Again, we demonstrated the effectiveness of our approach in understanding the nature of SRO in these systems.
-In a progression of the project, we also studied the effect of magnetic order on atomic order in the Ni-based HEAs, shedding light on some open questions within the materials modelling community.
-It is our hope that our newly-developed approach can, in future, be used for materials discovery in the vast space of multicomponent alloys and, more generally, high-entropy materials.
+Our predicted atomic short-range order (ASRO) in these systems was in excellent agreement with existing experimental and theoretical literature for very low computational cost.
+Following on from this successful work, we then looked at another family of HEAs, based on refractory metals: V, Nb, Mo, Ta, W. Again, we demonstrated the effectiveness of our approach in understanding the nature of ASRO in these systems.
+In a progression of the project, we also studied the effect of magnetic order on atomic order in Ni-based HEAs, shedding light on some open questions within the materials modelling community.
+It is our hope that our newly-developed approach can, in future, be used for materials discovery in the vast space of multicomponent alloys and, more generally, high-entropy compounds.

-At present, we are studying a number of multicomponent alloy systems in collaboration with the Nanomagnetism Group of of Prof. Laura H. LewisLink opens in a new window in the Department of Chemical Engineering at Northeastern UniversityLink opens in a new window, with an overarching view of searching for candidate materials for good permanent magnets which use reduced concentrations of rare-earth elements.
-The Northeastern group are experimentalists working on novel synthesis techniques for magnetic materials, and it is our hope that our computational modelling will help guide materials synthesis and processing to enhance desirable properties.
+At present, we are studying a number of multicomponent alloy systems in collaboration with the Nanomagnetism Group of Prof. Laura H. LewisLink opens in a new window in the College of Engineering at Northeastern UniversityLink opens in a new window, Boston, USA.
+Our focus is on searching for candidate materials for good permanent magnets which use reduced concentrations of rare-earth elements.
+These rare-earth-free and rare-earth-lean magnets have the potential to be used in a range of technologies, including in electrical power generation and electric motors, essential technologies in the global transition to a low-carbon future.
+The Northeastern group are experimentalists working on novel synthesis techniques for magnetic materials, and it is our hope that our computational modelling will help guide materials synthesis and processing to enhance desirable magnetic properties.

 Publications